-Estimates of genetic variability for yield, traits and the scope of selection in chilli (Capsicum annuum L.)
+Estimation of genetic variability, and trait associationfor yield, and yield related traits ofchilli (Capsicum annuum L.)

 Abstract

 The selection of better traits in plants is an important aspect of natural selection.
 Genetic diversity in plants is also considered one of the most fundamental reasons for natural selection, and it can provide potentially new avenues during crop trait selection.
 The current experiment was carried out on the chilli (Capsicum annuum L.) crop during the autumn and winter season of 2024-2025, with the aims of to determine the genetic variability among the genotypes and heritabilityin broad sense and genetic advance in percent of mean.
 The experimental sample size included 35 genotypes including one check (Kashi Anmol), in a Randomised Complete Block Design with three replications.
 Observation was based upon thirteen quantitative characteristics.
 For all characteristics the highest phenotypic as well as genotypic coefficients of variation were observed in case of ascorbic acid (39.13% and 37.48%) followed by average fruit weight (35.45% and 31.86%) fruit yield per plant (34.54% and 31.84%), fruit length (28.11% and 22.83%), plant height (22.65% and19.45%).Estimates of heritability (broad sense) and genetic advance for different characters.
 The heritability in broad sense ranged from 24.56 per cent in case of days to mature red ripe stage to 98.18 per cent for ascorbic acid.High estimates of heritabilityascorbic acid (98.18%) followed by fruit yield per plant (94.37 %), pedicel length (90.00%), average fruit weight (88.68%), fruit length (88.00%), no. of fruit per plant (79.89), plant height (74.90).As a result of the above data, it is potential to conclude that there is ample opportunity to achieve successful crop modification for improved yield and yield-attributing traits in current chilli germplasm.